devEJesus/server-metrics-monitoring-telegraf/README.md

 # Project Overview

+**Note:** This project is still under development and may contain bugs.
+Further enhancements and improvements are planned for future releases.

 This project consists of two main sections: a client-side dashboard built with Vue3 and a server-side WebSocket server implemented in Node.js.
 The client dashboard connects to the WebSocket server to receive real-time data exported by Telegraf from a PostgreSQL database.
 Additionally, the server features a simple notification system that sends email alerts based on defined parameters.

 ## Client (client_v2)